dcayll/dcayll.github.io/_book-notes/Walker-Why-We-Sleep.md

 ## Ch 15: Sleep & Society

 - >65% of us adults dont get >=7-9 hrs of sleep.
-Common in developed world.
+Common in developed world

 - Sleep in the workplace
   - Lack of sleep reduces productivity of US economy by 2.3% of GDP